vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 #### Shared Non-fungible Parent with Fungible classes

 These tokens have a non-fungible parent or base token and can have multiple classes of child tokens.
-An example of this hybrid is a rock concert, where the parent token represents the specific dateor showing of the concert with a fungible child for general admission and a non-fungible child for "reserved" section seating.
+An example of this hybrid is a rock concert, where the parent token represents the specific date or showing of the concert with a fungible child for general admission and a non-fungible child for "reserved" section seating.
 Represented as **&tau;<sub>N</sub>**(&tau;<sub>F</sub>, &tau;<sub>N</sub>).

 The owner of an instance of this token will possess the child token that pulls along the parent and is presented at the concert gate for admission.
 If the parent token date matches the current date the token is valid for admission.
 If the child token that is owned is in the reserved seating section, the owner has the right to sit in the seat indicated by the token.

 #### Fungible Parent class owns or has many non-fungible Children

 A token can be the parent of any number of tokens to represent the compound value of the child tokens.
-For example, a **&tau;<sub>F</sub>**(&tau;<sub>N</sub>) is a fungible token parent that is the owner one or more non-fungible tokens.
+For example, a **&tau;<sub>F</sub>**(&tau;<sub>N</sub>) is a fungible token parent that is the owner of one or more non-fungible tokens.
 An owner of an instance of this parent would own a percentage of the pool of non-fungible child tokens.
-A mortgage backed security is a good example of this type of hybrid token.
+A mortgage-backed security is a good example of this type of hybrid token.

 ## Properties

 Properties of a token are used to define the information or data a token contains about itself and to record its activities.
 Some properties are set when the token class is created from a template, like its name and owner while others are set and updated over a token’s lifetime.
 How a property value is set determines what type of property it is.

 - Behavioral Property: If a property's value must be set or read by a behavior, it is called a behavioral property.
-- Property Set: If a property can be set independently from a behavior it is a non-behavioral property or property set.
+- Non-Behavioral Property (Property Set): If a property can be set independently from a behavior it is a non-behavioral property or property set.

 The difference in these two types is often sematic but is key to understanding a property's overall scope.

 - A Behavioral property value is not determined directly but controlled by logic contained in a behavior.
-Setting its value is the result of calculation or logic based on an action in its controlling behavior.
+Setting its value is the result of a calculation or logic based on an action in its controlling behavior.
 Visibility of its value may or may not be obtained directly from an explicit control message.
 A behavioral property is defined in a behavior artifact.
 - A behavioral property may not have meaning or even be visible to observers outside of a token behavior.
-- A non-behavioral property has its own "getter and setter" defined in a Property-Set artifact.
+- A non-behavioral property has its own "getter and setter" defined in a Property Set artifact.
 Which means it will have controls for getting and setting its value directly.

-Non-behavioral properties can be added to a token without effecting its behavior, like a serial number, reference properties or generic tags.
+Non-behavioral properties, like a serial number, reference properties or generic tags,  can be added to a token without effecting its behavior.

-For example, you can create the property title token that uses a non-fungible token template and adds non-behavioral properties like a map number and plot location to create a new template.
-You can repeat this process for an art token that uses the same non-fungible token template and adds different non-behavioral properties need to represent it.
-Even though these two tokens started with a common template they expose different non-behavioral properties.
+For example, you can create a property title token that uses a non-fungible token template and adds non-behavioral properties like a map number and plot location to create a new template.
+You can repeat this process for an art token that uses the same non-fungible token template and adds different non-behavioral properties needed to represent it.
+Even though these two tokens started with a common template, they expose different non-behavioral properties.

 Non-behavioral properties are defined in a property set artifact.
 A property set artifact can contain the definition of a single field property like a SKU or multiple field properties like a Mailing Address.
 A property set can represent a complex property like a Customer that contains fields like First Name, Last Name, Address (a nested property), etc.